dsdanielpark/Gemini-API/README.md

 - *code*: returns the codes of the chosen candidate.
 - *web_images*: returns a list of web images from the chosen candidate.
 - *generated_images*: returns a list of generated images from the chosen candidate.
-- *payload*: returns the response dictionary, if available. (same as *reponse_dict* under v2.3.0)
+- *payload*: returns the response dictionary, if available. https://github.com/dsdanielpark/Gemini-API/blob/fdf064c57bc1fb47fbbb4b93067618a200e77f62/gemini/src/model/output.py#L16

-https://github.com/dsdanielpark/Gemini-API/blob/fdf064c57bc1fb47fbbb4b93067618a200e77f62/gemini/src/model/output.py#L16

-> [!NOTE]
-> If the session fails to connect, works improperly, or terminates, returning an error, it is recommended to manually renew the cookies.
-The error is likely due to incorrect cookie values.
-Refresh or log out of Gemini web to renew cookies and try again.

 <br>